kingosiu/Python_Repo/README.md

 # Python_Repo

-This is an example for the pull request automation with GenAI with Maverick
+This is an example for the pull request automation with GenAI